ColeBallard/word-guessing-game/README.md

 ## Description

-Command line hangman without the man being hanged.
+Command line hangman without the crass.

 ## How it Works